jeluard/stone/README.md

 Stone is a timeseries database library focused on simplicity/evolutivity, efficiency and robustness.
-It does only one thing but well: storing aggregates of values evoluing over time (timeseries).
+It does only one thing but well: storing consolidates of values changing over time (timeseries).

 ## Inspiration